-Hike Mt Baldy On Bear Canyon Trail Trail Maps
+Hike Mt Baldy on the Bear Canyon Trail

-You should only park in the official ranger station lot (see below in directions).
-When I finished this hike, I ran into some upset hikers.
-They had arrived before dawn, when all the parking options and signs weren’t so obvious.
+When I finished the hike from this trip report, I ran into some upset hikers.
+They had arrived before dawn, and the parking options and signs weren’t so obvious.
 They saw a sign at the start of Bear Canyon Road that said “Private Road – Hikers Welcome” and assumed that meant they could park at the trailhead.

 When they got back from their hike, a local (named “Mark” who lives on Bear Canyon Road) had left a really nasty and threatening note on their windshield.
 Yes, they made a mistake and parked in the wrong place.
 No, they didn’t deserve a profanity-laced missive on where to park.
 So take care when parking and avoid the grumpy locals.
 And stay classy Mark.